War (2019 film): Filming

 Principal photography began in the second week of September 2018.
 The film also had a dance off between the two stars in the song "Jai Jai Shivshankar".
 The film schedule was wrapped up in the beginning of March 2019.
 The film was shot in multiple exotic locations across Delhi, Uttarakhand, Kerala, Portugal, Italy (Amalfi, Capri, Positano, Matera), Finland, Sweden, Georgia and Australia.
 The bike chase sequence between the two stars was filmed in Portugal.
 The car chase sequence which was the climax of the film was shot at the Arctic Circle.

 Music

 The music of the film is composed by Vishal–Shekhar, while lyrics are written by Kumaar in his first formal collaboration with Yash Raj Films.
 All themes are composed by Sanchit Balhara and Ankit Balhara, who replaced director Siddharth Anand's frequent collaborators Salim-Sulaiman.

 Release

-A teaser for the film was displayed through roadblock advertising on the Star India network, sparking speculations that this was due to Roshan's and Shroff's recent satellite deals and associations with the television network.
-However, it was later revealed that the network and Yash Raj Films had struck a longterm deal, with earlier YRF titles also slowly finding their way to the network.

 The film was released on 2 October 2019, coinciding with Gandhi Jayanti.